2013–14 New Zealand Women's One-Day Competition

 The 2013–14 New Zealand Women's One-Day Competition was a 50-over women's cricket competition that took place in New Zealand.
 It ran from December 2013 to January 2014, with 6 provincial teams taking part.
 Otago Sparks beat Auckland Hearts in the final to win the competition.
+Suzie Bates and Leigh Kasperek, both from Otago Sparks, were the leading run-scorer and the highest wicket-taker, respectively.

 The tournament ran alongside the 2013–14 New Zealand Women's Twenty20 Competition.

 Competition format

 Teams played in a double round-robin in a group of six, therefore playing 10 matches overall.
 Matches were played using a one day format with 50 overs per side.
 The top two in the group advanced to the final.

 The group worked on a points system with positions being based on the total points.
 Points were awarded as follows: